Skip to content

 Position.
 Position.
 Position.

 The position you choose can make a huge difference when it comes to getting it on.
 Experiment with different positions.
 Some women prefer positions that allow for clitoral stimulation, like missionary with a pillow under their hips or doggy style.
 Others may prefer positions allowing deeper penetration, like cowgirl or reverse cowgirl.
-YEEHAW.
+Yeehaw!
 Try out a bunch of positions until you find what works.
 Plus, it's just really fun to mix it up.

 One thing to remember is that not all women can orgasm from penetrative sex alone.
 This is where oral sex can be a game-changer.
 If your partner digs it, try incorporating it.
 Use your tongue, lips, and fingers to stimulate their clitoris and other erogenous zones.
 Don't be afraid to ask for feedback and adjust your technique accordingly.

-Lube it up.
+Lube it Up

 Consider lubrication!
 More specifically, a lack of lubrication can make sex uncomfortable or even painful for your partner.
-Use plenty of it to help things go smoothly, especially if your partner is having trouble getting wet.
+Use plenty to help things go smoothly, especially if your partner is having trouble getting wet.

-Sex is not an orgasm.
+Sex is Not an Orgasm

 Lastly, remember that sex is not just about orgasm.
 It's essential to focus on the journey, not just the destination.
 Enjoy the closeness and intimacy that comes with being with your partner.
 Try not to put too much pressure on yourself or your partner during sex.
 The more relaxed and comfortable you both feel, the more likely the orgasm will come naturally.